Program

 • Oriane Lavole, Stanford University

-Session 9.3: Meditation at the Edge: Exploring Consciousness – Chaired by Francesco Tormen
+ROOM 3: Session 9.3: Meditation at the Edge: Exploring Consciousness – Chaired by Francesco Tormen

 S9.3.1: Beyond “mindfulness” and toward a science of advanced meditation: Neurophenomenological investigations of absorption and cessation